yochaigal/cairn/resources/monsters/grizzly-bear.md

 - Reddish-brown bears commonly found in mountains, woodlands, and prairies.
 - Prefer to eat fish and meat, and will attack the rare unfortunate who crosses their path.
-- **Critical Damage**: Bite the target for an additional d6 STR damage.
-The target bleeds out very quickly.
+- **Critical Damage**: Bites the victim for an additional d6 STR damage.
+They bleed out very quickly.